 Oliver Berger | Mon, 02 Jul 2018

-A few weeks ago Peter Shi, the main man when it comes to Cost Optimisation for AWS in APAC, ran an awesome workshop where participants from some of the largest organisations in Australia got to take part in discussing and recommending their most treasured DevOps tools when it comes to cost optimization.
+A few weeks ago Peter Shi, the main man when it comes to Cost Optimization for AWS in APAC, ran an awesome workshop where participants from some of the largest organizations in Australia got to take part in discussing and recommending their most treasured DevOps tools when it comes to cost optimization.

 For our synopsis, we split the tools and into 5 main buckets - Discovery & Migration, Cost Visibility & Resource Recommendations, Tagging & Allocation, Logs & Events, Automation and Spot Instance Management.
 If you have experience with any of these tools and want to give feedback or if you think we've missed anything we'd love to hear from you on our Slack Channel or you can reach out to Peter!

-Armed with that information, organisations can then plan for what they're new environment will look like once it moves into the cloud using other migration tools.
+Armed with that information, organizations can then plan for what they're new environment will look like once it moves into the cloud using other migration tools.